abhilashgoyal/java_learn/README.md

 2: seive_prime.java

 Uses the seive algorithm to print all the primes numbers upto a limit 'n' entered by the user.

+3: Given a sequence of points and the order in which it is needed to cover the points.
+Find the minimum number of steps in which you can achieve it.
+You start from the first point.
+Eg: input: [(0, 0), (1, 1), (2, 2), (3,3) ]
+    output: 3